karthik-44/PandemicFlightAnalysis/README.md

 ## Preprocessing
-Checked for missing values and removed the rows where there is a NA value. (around 2%) Identified the top 3 airports in each state based on number of flights that travel from that airport in the year. airport_label with value of 1 indicating the popularity of the airport.
+- Checked for missing values and removed the rows where there is a NA value(around 2%).
+- Identified the top 3 airports in each state based on number of flights that travel from that airport in the year. airport_label with value of 1 indicating the popularity of the airport.
-From these most popular airports, we identified the flights to top 3 destinations. flight_label with a value of 1 indicating the popularity of the flight.
+- From these most popular airports, we identified the flights to top 3 destinations. flight_label with a value of 1 indicating the popularity of the flight.

 In 2020, there are 142 airports and there are 224 distinct flights from these airports considered as important.
 In 2021, there are 143 airports and there are 214 distinct flights from these airports considered as important.

-Sub sampling: Our data has a huge imbalance of important and non-important flights (36622 vs 458142).
+**Sub sampling:** Our data has a huge imbalance of important and non-important flights (36622 vs 458142).
 So, we selected a smaller subset of the original data.
 We understood how the subset is specified by choosing a parameter n, specifying the size of the subset.

 ![alt text](./images/train_test.png)

-Cross-validation, that was used to divide our dataset into random groups, holding one group out as the test, while training the model on the remaining groups.
+**Cross-validation,** was used to divide our dataset into random groups, holding one group out as the test, while training the model on the remaining groups.
 We learned that this process is repeated for each group being held as the test group, then the average of the models are used for the resulting model.

 ## Metrics
 **ROC (Receiver Operating Characteristic) curve** is a graph that measures the performance of a classification model at all various thresholds.